karayabin/universe-snapshot/universe/Ling/Light_Realform/doc/api/Ling/Light_Realform/Routine/LightRealformRoutineOne/processForm.md

              and a success callback can also be triggered (if defined in the options)

-The table and pluginName arguments are used to help with default [micro-permissions](https://github.com/lingtalfi/Light_MicroPermission/blob/master/doc/pages/conception-notes.md) used by this routine, which uses the [micro-permission recommended notation for database interaction](https://github.com/lingtalfi/Light_MicroPermission/blob/master/doc/pages/recommended-micropermission-notation.md#database-interaction).

 Errors and success messages are handled using the [flash service](https://github.com/lingtalfi/Light_Flasher/).